Staggering Volumes of Data Rule the Roost

 Data is the oil of the 21st century, and the economics of using big data is pushing small and mid-sized businesses out of the race.
-Hiring experts to handle big data and making use of the right database technology are expensive, making it out of reach of small businesses.
+Hiring experts to handle big data and making use of the right database technology is expensive, making it out of reach for small businesses.
 The playing field now looks advantageous for multi-billion corporations that have sufficient manpower and technology to harness the power of big data.

 Does that mean Small businesses and start-ups will no longer be relevant?
-Will they be pushed out due to lack of analytics technologies to scale big data?
+Will they be pushed out due to a lack of analytics technologies to scale big data?

 Fret not, here in this article, we give you some ingenious tools and hacks, that a small business can make use of, to harness big data and work on it to their advantage.